pH7Software/pH7-Social-Dating-CMS/README.md

 **pH7Builder** (formerly known as **pH7CMS**) is the first Professional, Free and Open Source Social Dating Site Builder Software.
 By far, the first choice for creating enterprise-level Dating Apps/Service or social networking sites.

-**Imagine in 3 months' time, you have a well-known successful online community with thousands of happy users and without spending a dime for it!
+**✨ Imagine in 3 months' time, you have a well-known successful online community with thousands of happy users and without spending a dime for it!
 Instead, you spent money on advertising, user acquisition, and other marketing strategies...
 Imagine the time you have saved.
 The amazing business and freedom you have now created.**

 With **[pH7Builder](https://sourceforge.net/projects/ph7socialdating/files/latest/download)**, *THIS IS TOTALLY POSSIBLE!* (however, you have to be motivated!
 Nothing comes as magic).